xyamzw/docs/docs/guide/advanced/sso.md

 @tab Authentik

 ## Authentik Setup
-**Create a Provider for AList**
+**Create a Provider for OpenList**
   1. Menu -> Applications -> Providers -> Create
   2. Select `OAuth2/OpenID Provider` and click next
-  3. Enter an application name, this guide assumes you will call the provider `AList`
+  3. Enter an application name, this guide assumes you will call the provider `OpenList`
   4. Select your authorization flow.
 The built-in `default-provider-authorization-implicit-consent` is acceptable
   5. Make note of the `Client ID` and `Client Secret` fields as provided by Authentik - save these values for later
-  6. For Redirect UDIs/Origins, enter the following, replacing [your.alist.domain] with the FQDN for your AList installation:
+  6. For Redirect UDIs/Origins, enter the following, replacing [your.alist.domain] with the FQDN for your OpenList installation:
 ```bash title="Callback" parameters
 https://your.alist.domain/api/auth/sso_callback\?method=sso_get_token
 https://your.alist.domain/api/auth/sso_callback\?method=get_sso_id